AlexEidt/Vidio/README.md

 A simple Video I/O library written in Go.
 This library relies on [FFmpeg](https://www.ffmpeg.org/), and [FFProbe](https://www.ffmpeg.org/) which must be downloaded before usage and added to the system path.

-All frames are encoded and decoded in 8-bit RGB format.
+All frames are encoded and decoded in 8-bit RGBA format.

 For Audio I/O using FFmpeg, see the [`aio`](https://github.com/AlexEidt/aio) project.